Raybeam/zartan/README.md

 requested from that source.

 ## Settings
-Environment variables stored in redis.
-These are populated on deploy from config/default_settings.yml.
+Global options stored in redis.
+These are populated on the initial deploy from config/default_settings.yml.
 - success_ratio_threshold
   - Each proxy is periodically evaluated for its ability to be used on each